conorhoughton/COMS30127/2014_15/README.txt

 A number of papers are references in the notes, I have tried to collect them together in the folder "papers"; these are not required reading but some of you might find them interesting.

+There is an error bounty of between 20p and two pounds, if you spot an error in any of the notes come up after a lecture or email me at conor.houghton@bristol.ac.uk.